 When summer rolls around in Ashland, the Oregon Shakespeare Festival is in full swing.
 The gorgeous Lithia Park trail is busy with people out for a stroll.
 And there are plenty of places to eat.
-Even for locals, it can be hard to choose a restaurant because of the abundance of appetizing options.
+Even for locals, it can be hard to choose food in Ashland because of the abundance of appetizing options.

 Ashland continues to establish itself as a foodie destination in Oregon with its coffee roasters, breweries and restaurants.
 It even dedicates the month of February to restaurants, calling it Ashland Culinary Month, where chefs prepare special meals, classes and more.
 When it comes to deciding where to eat in this theatergoers’ city, these establishments are worth checking out.